photonsquid/CoinDetector/docs/elliot/Report.md

 where $a$ is the anchor input, $p$ is the positive input, $n$ is the negative input, $d$ is a distance function (such as Euclidean distance), and $\alpha$ is a margin parameter

-## Evaluation

-> [!question]
-> *Present and visualize results of your evaluation, explain what do your results mean, why was your approach successful, why not? compare it to some baseline either implemented yourself or from the literature, blogs, Kaggle, etc.*

 ## Conclusion

 > [!question]